Mampuru/feedback-system/README.md

 ### Outstanding features
 - View feedback in real-time on the dashbaord.
-- Integrate webhooks to to notify admins everytime a feedbackis submit.
+- Integrate webhooks to notify admins everytime a feedbackis submit.
 - Add unit test

 ## Backend implementation Approach